Violence against Indians in Australia controversy: Bollywood reaction

+In response to the issue, Bollywood star Amitabh Bachchan turned down an honorary doctorate from the Queensland University of Technology."

-Chronology
+Detailed Chronology

 2007–2008 crime statistics

 There were 120,913 Indian students enrolled to undertake an Australian qualification in 2009.
 In the year 2007–2008, 1,447 Indians had been victims of crime including assaults and robberies in the state of Victoria in Australia.
 However, the statistics reportedly show that Indians were not over represented in assaults.
 In either case, the Victorian police refused to release the data for public scrutiny, the stated reason being that it was "problematic: as well as 'subjective and open to interpretation'".

 April 2008 Indian taxi driver protest

 On 29 April 2008, in Melbourne an estimated five hundred Indian taxi drivers protested at Flinders Street station with a sit-in protest following the stabbing of a taxi driver.
 A similar protest was held on 19 May 2008 in Adelaide, where about fifty taxi drivers protested after an assault on an Indian taxi driver.
 The Victorian Government brought in mandatory safety shields later that year, but this was met with protests because of the costs.